Please ensure Javascript is enabled for purposes of website accessibility

 Programs in Engagement

-Science Writing Advancing Planetary Health (SWAP) leverages Stanford expertise and faculty-student teams to develop evidence-based strategies, partnerships, and messaging to influence policy and grassroots actions that protect people and the planet.
+Science Writing Advancing Global and Planetary Health (SWAP) leverages Stanford expertise and faculty-student teams to develop evidence-based strategies, partnerships, and messaging to influence policy and grassroots actions that protect people and the planet.

 Cover photo by Gift Habeshaw on Unsplash.